apache/metron/metron-interface/metron-rest/README.md

     * alerts - The alerts to be escalated
   * Returns:
     * 200 - Alerts were escalated

-### `GET /api/v1/alert/profile`
-  * Description: Retrieves the current user's alerts profile
-  * Returns:
-    * 200 - Alerts profile
-    * 404 - The current user does not have an alerts profile

-### `GET /api/v1/alert/profile/all`
-  * Description: Retrieves all users' alerts profiles.
-Only users that are part of the "ROLE_ADMIN" role are allowed to get all alerts profiles.
-  * Returns:
-    * 200 - List of all alerts profiles
-    * 403 - The current user does not have permission to get all alerts profiles

-### `DELETE /api/v1/alert/profile`
-  * Description: Deletes a user's alerts profile.
-Only users that are part of the "ROLE_ADMIN" role are allowed to delete user alerts profiles.
-  * Input:
-    * user - The user whose prolife will be deleted
-  * Returns:
-    * 200 - Alerts profile was deleted
-    * 403 - The current user does not have permission to delete alerts profiles
-    * 404 - Alerts profile could not be found

-### `POST /api/v1/alert/profile`
-  * Description: Creates or updates the current user's alerts profile
-  * Input:
-    * alertsProfile - The alerts profile to be saved
-  * Returns:
-    * 200 - Alerts profile updated.
-Returns saved alerts profile.
-    * 201 - Alerts profile created.
-Returns saved alerts profile.

 ### `GET /api/v1/global/config`
   * Description: Retrieves the current Global Config from Zookeeper